Skyvell/bmw-commision-design/README.md

 ## Database Design
 Volume targets will be parsed into the VolumeTargets table and commission matrixes will be parseed into the ComissionMatrixes table.
+Since the partition key does not uniquely represent an item, a composite key will be used.

 ![Initial draft of architecture](database.svg)